Behind These Hazel Eyes: Synopsis

 The music video begins with Clarkson standing in a room wearing a white wedding dress.
 Holding a bouquet of red roses, she is surrounded by her bridesmaids as they prepare for her wedding.
 She sits down on a sofa and sees a wedding photo of her fiancé with another woman as a storm grows outside.
-The bridesmaids are unable to close the windows so they run out of the room leaving Clarkson alone, who is seen dropping the bouquet of rose as well as the wedding photo from her hands onto the floor.
+The bridesmaids are unable to close the windows, so they run out of the room leaving Clarkson alone, who is seen dropping the bouquet of roses, as well as the wedding photo from her hands onto the floor.
 The next scene shows Clarkson walking down the aisle in a church wearing a black dress.
 She sees a bride standing at the altar with her fiancé, getting married.
 When she draws the veil of the bride, she realizes that the bride is the woman from the photo.

 Clarkson, who is now wearing a white wedding dress, runs out of the church and into a dark swamp.
 A montage of Clarkson singing with her band in a dark swamp is shown alternately with scenes of Clarkson running in the forest and lying on the ground.
 Clarkson is also seen standing inside an abandoned house, wearing a voluminous black dress.
-As the rain starts to fall, Clarkson finally collapses, kneeling on the ground while looking at and being comforted by her other self who is singing with the band.
+As the rain starts to fall, Clarkson finally collapses, kneeling on the ground while looking at and being comforted by her other self, who is singing with the band.

 The scene shifts to a present day, where Clarkson is standing at the altar, exchanging vows with her fiancé.
 Before he puts the ring on her finger, she looks at the guests and notices that the woman from the photo is among the audience.
 She sees her fiancé exchanging a smile with the woman as the woman blows him a kiss.
 Clarkson then reaches for the ring and throws it at her fiancé, before running away from the altar.
-She throws her wedding bouquet into the lap of the woman and shoves her way past the wedding guests who are trying to stop her from leaving.
+She throws her wedding bouquet into the lap of the woman and shoves her way past the wedding guests, who are trying to stop her from leaving.
 The video ends with Clarkson stepping out the doors into the bright sunlight.